Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \begin{thm}[Theorem \ref{ipchar}] Let $G$ be a group, $H$ a subgroup of $G$, $X$ a subset of $G$ such that $G=\langle X\cup H\rangle $.
 Then $H\h (G,X)$ if and only if there exists a strongly bounded relative presentation of $G$ with respect to $X$ and $H $ with linear relative isoperimetric function. \end{thm}

-This theorem and the analogous result for relatively hyperbolic groups (see \cite{Osi06a}) imply that the notion of a hyperbolically embedded subgroup indeed generalizes the notion of a peripheral subgroup of a relatively hyperbolic group.
+This theorem and the analogous result for relatively hyperbolic groups (see \cite{Osi06a}) imply that the notion of a hyperbolically embedded subgroup indeed generalizes the notion of a peripheral subgroup of a relatively hyperbolic group, where one requires $X$ to be finite.
 More precisely, we have the following.

 \begin{prop}[Proposition \ref{he-rh}] Let $G$ be a group, $H\le G$ a subgroups of $G$.
 Then $G$ is hyperbolic relative to $H$ if and only if $H \h (G,X)$ for some (equivalently, any) finite subset $X$ of $G$. \end{prop}